-Dread Pirate Robin clearly took the hint but did not let up in his ardor to start herding everyone up to the main deck.
-"We are changing course!" he barked, his familiar muffled voice regained.
+Dread Robin took the hint but did not let up in his ardor to start herding everyone up to the main deck.
+"We are changing course!" he ordered, his familiar muffled voice regained.
 "Sail straight to Peralta!
 If I see any man dallying about, I will shoot him through the heart and then cut off his balls to make for a nice purse!"
 He repeated the sea goddess's words.
 "Let not a sea monster or a man or storms impede our journey!
 If we are not moving by the time I get up on deck, you will all suffer direly for your languor!"

 "Captain," said Michael with a raised voice in order to bring Roger's attention to him.
 The blond man flinched as the Pirate King turned his blazing coals of eyes on him.
 "Why—"

-"Belay that," snapped Dread Pirate Robin.
+"Belay that," snapped Dread Robin.
 "I shall explain once we are at full speed, but not before.
 I must get to Emelia without delay.
 Do your duty and tell the men to brace for storms ahead."